The golem framework

 }

-#' name Server Functions
+#' scatter_display Server Functions

 #'

-#' @rdname mod_name
+#' @rdname mod_scatter_display

 #' @export

-mod_name_server <- function(id){
+mod_scatter_display_server <- function(id){

-moduleServer( id, function(input, output, session){
+moduleServer(id, function(input, output, session){

 ns <- session$ns